PRQL/prqlc-r/README.md

 ## `{knitr}` integration

-Using `{prqlr}` with `{knitr}` makes it easy to create documents that convert PRQL to SQL, or actually manipulate the database with PRQL to get results (requires the `{DBI}` package and DBI backends).
+Using `{prqlr}` with `{knitr}` makes it easy to create documents that lists PRQL queries and a translated SQL queries, or documents that lists PRQL queries and tables of data retrieved by PRQL queries.

 Please check the vignette `vignette("knitr", "prqlr")` for details.